-- 1. Track agency and Congressional action affecting funding for USFWS. - 2.
+- 1. Track agency and Congressional action affecting funding for USFWS, and efforts to begin opening the Rocky Flats National Wildlife Refuge.
+Engage as needed. - 2.
 Track issues related to the inclusion of Section 16 in the southwest corner of Rocky Flats into the Refuge. - 3.
 Track issues related to the development of a trail network connecting Rocky Flats National Wildlife Refuge, Rocky Mountain Arsenal National Wildlife Refuge, Two Ponds National Wildlife Refuge, and Rocky Mountain National Park.